zhengkyl/strokesvg/README.md

 ## Note

-- ク and グ are modified from Klee One to be more recognizable
+The following character shapes are modified from Klee One for clarity.

+- ク
+- グ
+- ム

 ## TODO